©Photo by iStock: Choreograph

 But what happens when you break tradition?

 It will be the first Christmas spent away for our children.
-There will be no snowy mountaintops, no hoards of family and gaggles of friends and none of the old traditions and customs that they knew.
+There will be no snowy mountaintops, no hoards of family and gaggles of friends, and none of the old traditions and customs that they knew.
 Instead, we are going to wear Santa hats on the beach, BBQ our Christmas lunch and take photos with Old Saint Nick under the Harbour Bridge.
 We will have a Christmas tree (a real one!) with lights and presents and stockings.
 We have told the Elf on the Shelf where we will be and even written Santa three, explicit letters with logistical instructions.

-Change is normal … and should be encouraged
+Change is normal … and should be encouraged!

-I was actually a little bit worried that we would be pulling the rug out from under our kids’ young, developing feet.
-Until I realized that they are tougher than we think.
-And that they perhaps understand a thing or two that we do not.
+I was actually a little bit worried that we would be pulling the rug out from under our kids’ young, developing feet until I realized that they are tougher than we think and that they perhaps understand a thing or two that we do not.

 Through their eyes, I was stunned to understand what actually is important to them at Christmas.
 In their words, Christmas is about people.